Title: Finding your Prince Charming.

 "I'll see you soon Bella," he promised, his touch lingering on my hand.

 "How dare you embarrass us like that?"
-Victoria accused when I was inside the carriage.
+Victoria accused once I got inside the carriage.
 "Chasing around the Prince like that.
 You should be ashamed of yourself.
-And you can forget visiting them again."
+And you can forget going anywhere near them again."

 "That was not a request," she grabbed my chin forcefully to face her, looking angrier than I'd ever seen her before.
 "Do you understand me?" she demanded.